Diltz/iot/README.md

 Our modules written on **RLUA** for our products.

 ## Why we decided to release this?
-This would help beginning developers to study on how to use HTTP for example
+This would help novice developers to learn how to use HTTP properly for example

 ## Release contains
 - HTTP Module (that we use for contacting our licensing server)